-Students suffering from a physical disability which puts them at a disadvantage in written examinations should advise Student Records (Ground Floor, the Chancellery) immediately their disability is known.
+Students suffering from a physical disability which puts them at a disadvantage in written examinations should advise the Examinations Section (Ground Floor, the Chancellery) immediately their disability is known.
 If necessary, special arrangements will be made to meet the student's requirements.

-Students who are permanently disabled and need the Examinations Section to make special arrangements for their examinations, should contact Student Records as soon as the final timetable becomes available.
+Students who are permanently disabled and need to make special arrangements for their examinations, should contact the Examinations Section as soon as the final timetable becomes available.

-Use of Electronic Calculators
+Use of Computers and Electronic Calculators